LukasMasuch/best-of-ml-python/.github/ISSUE_TEMPLATE/02_update-project.md

 ---
 name: "✏️ Update a project"
-about: Do you have changes for a project, e.g. missing package manager, wrong license, or category?
+about: Do you have changes for a project, e.g. missing package manager, wrong license or category?
 title: 'Update project: '
 labels: update-project
 assignees: ''